 The Substance Abuse program fulfills all educational requirements for the New York State Office of Addiction Services and Supports (OASAS) Credentialled Alcohol and Substance Abuse Counselor (CASAC) Trainee.

-Graduates of the program are qualified for entry-level positions such as substance abuse counselors in detoxification, halfway house, residential and outpatient care facilities.
+Graduates of the program are eligible to apply for their CASAC-T through OASAS, which is a requirement for most entry-level positions such as substance abuse counselors in detoxification, halfway house, residential and outpatient care facilities.

 Graduates of the program will have been introduced to total quality management and continuous quality improvement concepts, principles and practices as they are applied to addictions treatment, inpatient and outpatient care and case management protocols.

 In the area of work experience, CASAC applicants will be required to document three years of appropriate full-time work experience in an approved work setting.
 Such experience may include voluntary (non-paid) work experience or clinical internship.
 Applicants with bachelor's or master's degree in the human service field from an accredited college or institute may substitute their degree for one year of work experience (for bachelor's) or two years of work experience (for master's degree).
 Additionally, applicants completing their associate degree in the human service field from an accredited college or institute may substitute their degree for 1,000 hours work experience.